 After a combined 15 years in the city, we decided we wanted to work together to create something of value.
 Almost every step of the journey has been something new for us.

 We’ve learnt the process of designing and engineering a new product, we’ve got to grips with trademark and design registration law and we’ve travelled 1000 miles across China to find a manufacturer we were happy with.
 It has been eye-opening!

 MT: How did you come up with your business idea?

 Alex and Katy: Our light bulb moment came standing in remote British Columbia, Canada, when we realised, we wanted to do something different with our lives.
 We did some soul searching, a little travelling, and looked for our inspiration.

 Travelling brought the idea of thermally insulated bottles to mind, and never really left us (seriously, we were dreaming about water bottles!).

 Like anyone who saw the Blue Planet 2 series, we had been affected by the awful effect single-use plastic was having on the world around us.
 We love escaping to nature and want to keep it that way: Natural!

 Alex and Katy: Our mission is to make beautiful reusable the new normal.
 We do this by creating high-quality products that are uniquely designed by us that people will actually want to use.

 Products that are durable, hard-working and prevent mountains of single-use plastic from coming to being.

-Alex and Katy: The reality of growing up in the 1980s were the traditional thermos flasks with their plastic feel and cups sat atop.
+Alex and Katy: The reality of growing up in the 1980s was the traditional thermos flasks with their plastic feel and cups sat atop.